Skip to Content

 You don’t like eating this chocolate? – No.

-Here, the same question is being asked.
-However, since the answer is “yes”, it’s contradicting the question being asked in the negation and si must be used.
+Here, the same negative question is being asked.
+However, since the response is “yes”, it contradicts the negative, so si must be used instead of oui.

-These final two examples futher illustrate how to use si.
-The first question is affirmative.
-Hence, si is not required.
-The second question is being asked in the negation.
-Hence, si is required to answer “yes”.
+These final two examples further illustrate how to use si.
+In the first, the question is affirmative, so si is not needed.
+In the second, the question is negative — which requires si to answer “yes.”

 Tu aimes Sylvie ? – Oui, elle est sympa.